maneerlik/kotlin-koans/README.md

 <a name="simple-functions"></a>
 ### Simple Functions
-Check out the <a href="https://kotlinlang.org/docs/basic-syntax.html#functions">function syntax</a> and change the code to make the function start return the string "OK".
+:label: Check out the <a href="https://kotlinlang.org/docs/basic-syntax.html#functions">function syntax</a> and change the code to make the function start return the string "OK".
 ```Kotlin
 fun start(): String = TODO()
 ```